sting0312/Pewlett-Hackard-Analysis/README.md

 	AND (de.from_date BETWEEN '1985-01-01' AND '1988-12-31')
 ORDER BY e.emp_no
 ```
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 ```
 SELECT DISTINCT ON (emp_no) e.emp_no, d.dept_name, e.first_name, e.last_name, e.birth_date, de.from_date, de.to_date, t.title